Flotomate/product_docs/source/change-management/change-workflow.rst

 In Flotomate, a Change passes through a series of processes which we call the Change Workflow.
-The processes have been grouped into five stages, and each is might have their conditions.
+The processes have been grouped into five stages, and each stage has its own conditions.

 .. _cmf-4.1:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/change-management/CM-4.1.png